-Well, to start with your Hard Drive Crash could be due to a number of reasons.
+Well, to start with your Hard Drive Crash could be due to several reasons.
 This could be because after the upgrade your RAM isn't having enough space for the processes to run simultaneously.
-The corrupted files and programs also contribute in the hard drive crash.
-Presence of a virus or other malware, along with the Blue screen error can be the reason behind the crash.
+The corrupted files and programs also contribute to the hard drive crash.
+The presence of a virus or other malware, along with the Blue screen error can be the reason behind the crash.

 However, there is a reason to be optimistic, and most of these errors can be solved.
-If one is unable to solve the error that is causing the hard drive crash, they could simply seek professional help from the manufacturer after recovering their data using the Recoverit Data Recovery software.
+If one is unable to solve the error that is causing the hard drive crash, they could simply seek professional help from the manufacturer after recovering their data using the Wondershare Recoverit data recovery software.

-In the following sections, we shall take a look at the methods that can help prevent a hard drive crash, or can be used if your system is suffering from regular hard drive crash.
+In the following sections, we shall take a look at the methods that can help prevent a hard drive crash or can be used if your system is suffering from a regular hard drive crash.

-You then have to type the following command into the Command Prompt Window, and press Enter.
-This would help you to run a complete system scan: sfc/scannow
+You then have to type the command into the Command Prompt window, and press Enter.
+This would help you to run a complete system scan: sfc/scannow.

 You can then leave the command prompt window open until the command completes its execution.
 This can take a while depending on the condition of the system.
 If no error is detected by the command, you'll see a message which would say, "Windows Resource Protection did not find any integrity violations".